+John is instructed by HMRC in contested and ex parte applications for production orders, POCA disclosure orders and search warrants.
 He has been instructed by defence solicitors to review and analyse documents in cases concerning:

 - A FCA and DOJ investigation into a banker accused of circumventing internal controls and fraudulently allowing sovereign-backed loans (valued at $2 billion USD) to be taken out and sold to investors.

 - A detailed LPP review for a corporate client responding to a production order in a case connected to an alleged fraud against a sovereign wealth fund.

 - An executive officer of a FTSE 100 company accused of being involved in accountancy fraud.